 Candidates don't grow on trees.
 This means you can't rely solely on your network when it comes to sourcing top talent.
 If you're looking for the best talent, you need to use every tool at your disposal to locate them within target markets.

 To help you see results, I've spoken with some of the best sourcing experts from NPAWorldwide to uncover their most effective recruitment strategies.
-In this article, you'll discover 6 sourcing secrets that will get you candidates that stand out from the job seekers in your market.
+In this article, you'll discover six sourcing secrets that will get you candidates who stand out from the job seekers in your market.

 1. How to make the most of your previous candidates.